Mason COACHE FAQs

 For additional information, please visit the COACHE Faculty FAQ page.

 Only Mason’s Office of Institutional Effectiveness and Planning will have access to the individual level, de-identified data.

-The Mason COACHE Leadership Team will receive the institutional summary report with aggregate findings in the summer of 2019.
-Beginning in the AY2019-2020, results will be shared and the leadership team will engage faculty and academic leadership in the interpretation of the findings and to create action plans to address concerns identified by COACHE findings.
+The Mason COACHE Leadership Team will receives the institutional summary report with aggregate findings in the summer following the spring administration of the survey.
+Beginning in the next academic year, results will be shared and the leadership team will engage faculty and academic leadership in the interpretation of the findings and to create action plans to address concerns identified by COACHE findings.